In front-end systems, “state management” is very important.

 @override

-// "WidgetRef ref" is the context for using Provider.
+// "WidgetRef ref" is the context for using the Provider

 Widget build(BuildContext context, WidgetRef ref) {

-// "ref.watch" monitors the Provider and detects status changes.
+// "ref.watch" monitors the Provider and detects state changes.

 List<TodoItem> todoItems = ref.watch(todoNotifierProvider);